RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check database downgrade from version #30 to version #29
 * Check database downgrade from version #31 to version #30

+## `insights-results-aggregator/list_of_clusters.feature`

+* Check if Insights Results Aggregator service returns correct list of clusters for known organization
+* Check if Insights Results Aggregator Mock service return correct list of clusters for organization w/o access rights
+* Check if Insights Results Aggregator service returns correct list of clusters for known organization and one report
+* Check if Insights Results Aggregator service returns correct list of clusters for known organization and several reports
+* Check if Insights Results Aggregator service returns correct list of clusters for known organization and several reports, some from different organization
+* Check if Insights Results Aggregator service returns correct list of clusters for known organization without any report (all reports belong to different organization)

 ## `insights-results-aggregator/list_of_organizations.feature`

 * Check if empty list of organizations is returned in case 'report' table is empty